 AST 2110L

-This course focuses on the internal function and components of the automatic transmission.
-Topics covered include part identification, fluid types, and fluid level procedures, precision measuring of components and overall operation of both front and rear wheel drive transmissions.
-At the end of the class, students will be able to take the ASE A2 test.
+This course focuses on the internal components and function of the automatic transmission.
+Students will learn operation, part identification, proper repair procedures, fluid types, fluid level procedures and measure components using precision measuring tools.
+Both front and rear wheel drive transmissions will be covered.
+This course prepares students to take the ASE A2 certification exam.
+To be eligible to earn a grade in this course, students must complete a minimum of 85% of the required lecture and lab hours.
 15 hours of lecture and 90 hours of lab are required.

 Prerequisite(s):